goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Expose a set of system-related information, like memory usage and REPL, etc in a secured API.
 Although it’s highly recommended to rely on standard and battle-tests tools, some valuable information and operations are easier done using code

-**Otherwise:** You’ll find that you’re performing many “diagnostic deploys” – shipping code to production only to extract some information for diagnostic purposes
+**Иначе:** You’ll find that you’re performing many “diagnostic deploys” – shipping code to production only to extract some information for diagnostic purposes

 🔗 [**Read More: Create a ‘maintenance endpoint’**](/sections/production/createmaintenanceendpoint.md)